pitchmuc/adobe-analytics-api-2.0/docs/projects.md

 **regexUsed**: If you want to pass a regex in the elements searched.\
 so your list could look like:`myElements = ['evar1[0-9]','event1[2-3]\d','prop1$','segId','calcId']`

+**rsidSuffix**: When adding the rsid suffix capability, you can have more option when searching for elements attached to a specific reportSuite.\
+It could looks like this: `myElements = ['variables/referringdomain::ags862serverlog']`

 ### Remarks